asprenger/ray_vllm_inference/README.md

  * GPU: CUDA compute capability 7.0 or higher (V100, T4, A2, A16, A10, A100, H100, etc.)
  * CUDA Toolkit 12.1 and later

-If you deploy on [RunPod](https://www.runpod.io/) it is recommendaed to use Docker image `runpod/pytorch:2.1.1-py3.10-cuda12.1.1-devel-ubuntu22.04`.
+If you deploy on [RunPod](https://www.runpod.io/) it is recommended to use Docker image `runpod/pytorch:2.1.1-py3.10-cuda12.1.1-devel-ubuntu22.04`.

 Install from Github: